 The Merrell Trail Glove 4 is set at about the average price for a barefoot running shoe.
 If you’re seeking a light-weight, responsive and snug barefoot shoe then this one is definitely worth the price.
 Some runners, though, have argued that the shoe should be priced somewhat lower because of what it lacks in versatility.

-The Merrell Trail Glove 4 is more flexible than most competing shoes.
-The shoe was designed to feel like a sock on the foot, and its incredible flexibility is a product of that.
+The Trail Glove 4 is more flexible than most competing shoes.
+This shoe was designed to feel like a sock on foot, and its incredible flexibility is a product of that.
 The outsole, though, has just enough rigidity to keep the shoe from feeling too slack.

 TPU overlays connect the upper to the mid shoe.
-The tongue is restricted to opening on its outer side.
-This allows the shoe to provide greater support to its medial side.
+The tongue is restricted to an opening on its outer side.
+It allows the shoe to provide more significant support to its medial side.

 The Merrell Trail Glove 4 follows in the tradition of its predecessors by not having any heel-to-toe drop.